Shnoulle/advanced-webapp-demo/README.md

-Medical Demo
+Advanced Web App Demo
 =================
-This is a small, no-server, demonstration of a medical application written as an HTML5 web application.
+This is a small, no-server, demonstration of an application frontent written as an HTML5 web application.

+The use case is quality assurance, medical, research, etc. devices that have a server running the instrument and a seperate web-based frontend to manage/use it.